Sitting at home with the rain falling brings up the question: is trout fishing in the rain worthwhile?

 One spring morning, the stream had a good size fresh in it.
 The water was full of leaves, trigs, and dislodged insects.
 As I waded upstream, it soon become apparent the trout were taking full advantage of the abundance of food.
 The usually wary trout were almost hypnotized by the constant flow of food.
 It was a very productive day.

 Another year, the opening day coincided with a full-force storm.
 The amount of fishable water was very low.
-I spent the morning on a small spring creek but conditions were too miserable.
+I spent the morning on a small spring creek but the conditions were too miserable.

 So later that day, I decided to check out a local reservoir.
 Over the years, this reservoir slowly filled in with silt and weeds.
 Destroying what was once a fairly productive trout fishery.